 Check Whether USB Is Bootable Using MobaLiveCD

 The easiest third-party software to check a drive’s bootable state is MobaLiveCD, a wrapped-for-the-Qemu-system emulation software.
-It will actually run an ad-hoc virtual machine and attempt to boot from your USB, so it’s a fairly robust way to check the drive’s bootable state.
+It will actually run a virtual machine (an ad-hoc one) and attempt to boot from your USB, so it’s a fairly robust way to check the drive’s bootable state.

-1. Download the MobaLiveCD.exe file from the developer’s website.
+- Download the “MobaLiveCD.exe” file from the developer’s website.

-2. After the download is complete, right-click on the downloaded EXE and choose “Run as Administrator.”
+- After the download is complete, right-click on the downloaded .exe and choose “Run as Administrator.”
 If you don’t, you’ll get an error reading “Setup cannot copy the file kqemu.sys” and won’t be able to proceed past step five.

-5. When asked to create a hard disk for your virtual machine, click “No” next to the red X.
+- When asked to create a hard disk for your virtual machine, click “No” next to the red “x” icon.

-7. If you see a booting screen next, this means your drive is bootable!
+- If you see a booting screen next, it means your drive is bootable!
 Depending on what you’re trying to boot, there may be multiple boot options as shown below.
-Press Enter to boot or TAB to edit a menu entry.
+Press Enter to boot or Tab to edit a menu entry.

 Using Magic ISO Maker to Test Disk Images

-You can also use the (admittedly very old) freeware Magic ISO Maker to see if a disk image is bootable.
-This actually works best on images themselves, but it’s a good way to ensure an image is bootable before you burn it to a USB.
+You can also use the (admittedly very old) freeware Magic ISO Maker to see whether a disk image is bootable.
+This actually works best on images, but it’s a good way to ensure an image is bootable before you burn it to a USB.

 Our latest tutorials delivered straight to your inbox